Multi-energy diffuse neutrino fluxes originating from core-collapse supernovae: Discussion

 \section{Discussion}

 As shown in Figures~\ref{fig:dsnbflux} and \ref{fig:diffhighenu}, there are some systematic factors that change the fluxes of thermal MeV and non-thermal high-energy neutrinos independently, e.g., the nuclear EOS, neutrino mass ordering, the CSM density profile, and the spectral index of parent cosmic rays in the current study.
 Therefore, detecting the diffuse neutrino flux at multiple energies enables an access to different aspects of CCSNe, which will give rise to a comprehensive understanding of collapsing massive stars.
+It should also be mentioned that the current predictions are strongly tied with the core-collapse rate inferred from optical survey; however, neutrinos might have been produced from collapsed stars that were not captured by such survey for some reason.
+The BH formation, as described below, is one of such cases.

 Not only independent systematic factors, but also there are many more common factors that change the DSNB and high-energy SN neutrino fluxes.
 SFRD is among the most influential factors as its choice is directly reflected as a scale of the diffuse flux.
-In Refs.~\cite{2023ApJ...950...29A,2023arXiv231015254E}, the SFRD impact on the DSNB flux is discussed, where the systematic effect is estimated to be as large as 10--30\%.
+In Refs.~\cite{2023ApJ...950...29A,2024PhRvD.109b3024E}, the SFRD impact on the DSNB flux is discussed, where the systematic effect is estimated to be as large as 10--30\%.
 A similar size effect is expected for the diffuse flux of high-energy SN neutrinos.
 IMF is another important choice which determines the core-collapse rate as seen in Eq.~(\ref{eq:ccrate}).
 Systematic impacts of the IMF form are discussed in many articles (e.g., see Ref.~\cite{2022MNRAS.517.2471Z}).
 Note that switching the IMF form may require mapping of the SN type along progenitor mass proposed in Ref.~\cite{2011MNRAS.412.1522S}.
-In addition, the progenitor fate influenced by binary interactions is recently investigated in a theoretical way~\cite{2021PhRvD.103d3003H,2023arXiv231114341K}.
+In addition, the progenitor fate influenced by binary interactions is recently investigated in a theoretical way~\cite{2021PhRvD.103d3003H,2024MNRAS.532.3926K}.
 Further progress in such area may advance categorization of the SN type.